openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/completion.rst

+.. :diataxis-type: reference
-.. _completion:
+.. _Completion:

 ###############
 Completion Tool
 ###############

-.. note:: EdX does not support this tool.

 The completion tool provides learners with a way to mark sections of the course as completed.
 It helps learners to track their progress through